Monkey Kingdom: Plot

 As the sun rises the next day, Maya awakens to see Kip's father, Kumar, lurking just outside of the troupe's territory boundary.
 Having met with such a hasty exit with his last visit, Kumar is much wiser and more careful this time.
 He pays his dues, so to speak, gently and gradually introducing himself into the troop.
 He first befriends the young macaques, playing and wrestling with them.
 He next befriends Raja's body guards, and puts in lots of time grooming and building social bonds.
 Kumar is showing sure signs of being a natural born leader.
 His acceptance into the troupe is made certain when, during jackfruit season, Raja shares jackfruit with Kumar.
 Kumar is given an opportunity to further ingratiate himself with the troupe and prove his loyalty to Raja when a rival troop, led by Lex, comes to invade Castle Rock and take it as their own territory.
 Despite putting up a good fight, Raja, Kumar, the Sisterhood, Maya, Kip and the entire troupe lose the battle and retreat.

 Now homeless and in very unfamiliar circumstances, Maya leads the homeless troop back to the city, where abundant food, shelter and opportunity await.
 The troop spends time in the city, rebuilding their strength, filling their bellies, and sleeping high on utility poles, but they never lose their desire to reclaim Castle Rock.
 After they've regathered their strength, the troupe begins the long journey back through the forest toward Castle Rock.
 On this trip, Maya leads again, with Kumar right by her side and Kip close-by.
 The Sisterhood and the former Alpha, Raja, bring up the rear, having been dealt a healthy dose of humility during the last many days.
 As the troop approaches Castle Rock, Kumar leads the attack, supported by Raja and crew.
 The troupe manages to take back their home, chasing Lex and the invaders far into the forest.

-A year later, Maya now sits high in the social order tree, along with Kumar, who's now the Alpha of the troop, while Raja assumes his place as one of Kumar's militia.
-He still attends diligently to the Sisterhood, but he seems to have lost their support and affection.
-With Kip clinging to her chest and Kumar by her side, Maya has managed to do the seemingly impossible; she's changed her ranking in a hierarchy that had once predestined her to live at the bottom of the social order tree, surviving only on the scraps of those higher up the social order tree.
-In doing so, she's secured a bright future for herself, Kip, and her newborn baby daughter.
+A year later, Maya sits high in the social order tree, along with Kumar, who's now the Alpha of the troop, while Raja assumes his place as one of Kumar's militia.
+He still attends to the Sisterhood, but he seems to have lost their support.
+With Kip clinging to her chest and Kumar by her side, Maya has managed to change her ranking in a hierarchy that had once predestined her to live at the bottom of the social order tree, surviving only on the scraps of those higher up the social order tree.
+In doing so, she's secured a better future for herself, Kip, and her newborn baby daughter.